How to Prepare Your Kids Before They Meet Santa - Baby Chick

 Mother and her daughters reading a book

-Get your child excited about Santa at the beginning of the holiday season so that he already feels like he knows him.
+Get your child excited about Santa at the beginning of the holiday season so that they already feel like they know him.
 Tell stories about the jolly man who brings presents to girls and boys around the world, or share memories of what Santa meant to you as a kid.

 Remember, from your child’s perspective, those “safe,” non-threatening representations of Santa are polar opposites from standing face-to-face with a 6-foot-tall, 300-pound, bell-jingling, ho-ho-ho’ing, white hair-covered “stranger.”
 That can be scary for your little one.